 What not to do for Black Friday Cyber Monday

-Black Friday email marketing strategies are as much about what you don’t do as what you do.
+Marketing strategies are as much about what you don’t do as what you do.
 Stay away from these BFCM tactics, and you’ll already be ahead of many brands for Q4.

-Don’t overdo your subject lines
+Don’t overdo your email subject lines

-Your Black Friday email subject lines are a low-key promise to your audience: “Open this email, and here’s what you’ll find.”
+Your subject lines are a low-key promise to your audience: “Open this email, and here’s what you’ll find.”
 Yes, you want to write a catchy subject line to entice people to open your email…but never at the expense of misleading recipients who will dismiss your brand if they feel manipulated.

 If you’re not offering a steep discount, don’t promise one in your subject line.
 Go easy on the emojis.
 And you can dispense with the all caps—our subject line research shows that campaigns without fully capitalized subject lines perform about 12% better than ones with all caps.

 Don’t send too many times in one day

 In 2021, Klaviyo customers alone sent 7B emails and 54M SMS messages over BFCM weekend—so you can assume your audience will be flooded with promotions in November.

 Look back at our suggested email cadence for Black Friday Cyber Monday.
 People may want to hear from you about once a day over Cyber Weekend and a few times per week during the holiday season, but emailing more than this is a great way to send your unsubscribe rates skyrocketing.

 We’ve said it before, but it bears repeating: you’ll see higher conversions and lower unsubscribe rates when you segment your audience based on interest signals.
 Interest signals include: